mickfuzz/dyne_docs/src/terminal/docs/38-perl.md

     $ perl first.pl
     3

-The Perl program printed out \"3\", just like we expected.
-If we don\'t want to type \"perl\" in order to run the script, we can put this line:
+The Perl program printed out "3", just like we expected.
+If we don\'t want to type "perl" in order to run the script, we can put this line:

 #!/usr/bin/perl